itsyurika/plan-ahead/README.md

 # Plan Ahead (LHL Finals Apr 04, 2022)

-Single Page App designed to help teachers and young students keep track of their assignments and due dates.
+Single Page App designed to help teachers, young students and those with learning disabilities keep track of their assignments and due dates. \
 Utilizes a back-end Server API built with Express Node.js and PostgreSQL, and a front-end interface built with React.js.

+## Demo

+A live demo can be found on Heroku - [Plan Ahead Live Demo](https://plan-ahead.herokuapp.com)

 ### Homepage